Huainan Anhui, China Travel Guide

 Huainan's nightlife and entertainment scene caters mainly to local tastes, offering a glimpse into typical Chinese leisure activities.

-Karaoke remains an extremely popular form of late-night entertainment in China, with numerous private rooms available.
+Karaoke remains an extremely popular form of late-night entertainment within China, featuring plenty of private rooms available.

 Many local restaurants remain open late, offering supper options and an energetic ambiance for evening dining.